nedbat/coveragepy/doc/cmd.rst

 .. code::

     $ coverage json --help
-    Usage: coverage json [options] [modules]
+    usage: coverage json [options] [modules]

     Generate a JSON report of coverage results.

-    Options:
-      --contexts=REGEX1,REGEX2,...
+    positional arguments:
+      modules               Modules to report on

+    options:
+      --contexts REGEX1,REGEX2,...
                             Only display data from lines covered in the given contexts.
 Accepts Python regexes, which must be quoted.
-      --data-file=INFILE    Read coverage data for report generation from this file.
+      --data-file INFILE    Read coverage data for report generation from this file.
 Defaults to '.coverage'. [env: COVERAGE_FILE]
-      --fail-under=MIN      Exit with a status of 2 if the total coverage is less than MIN.
+      --fail-under MIN      Exit with a status of 2 if the total coverage is less than MIN.
       -i, --ignore-errors   Ignore errors while reading source files.
-      --include=PAT1,PAT2,...
+      --include PAT1,PAT2,...
                             Include only files whose paths match one of these patterns.
 Accepts shell-style wildcards, which must be quoted.
-      --omit=PAT1,PAT2,...
+      --omit PAT1,PAT2,...
 Omit files whose paths match one of these patterns.
                             Accepts shell-style wildcards, which must be quoted.
       -o OUTFILE            Write the JSON report to this file.
 Defaults to 'coverage.json'
       --pretty-print        Format the JSON for human readers.
       -q, --quiet           Don't print messages about what is happening.
       --show-contexts       Show contexts for covered lines.
-      --debug=OPTS          Debug options, separated by commas. [env:
+      --debug OPTS          Debug options, separated by commas. [env:
                             COVERAGE_DEBUG]
       -h, --help            Get help on this command.
-      --rcfile=RCFILE       Specify configuration file.
+      --rcfile RCFILE       Specify configuration file.
 By default '.coveragerc', 'setup.cfg', 'tox.ini', and 'pyproject.toml' are
                             tried. [env: COVERAGE_RCFILE]
-.. [[[end]]] (sum: 5T5gy2XZcc)
+.. [[[end]]] (sum: b2hK1xyqAX)

 You can specify the name of the output file with the ``-o`` switch.
 The JSON can be nicely formatted by specifying the ``--pretty-print`` switch.